Apple supply chain: Contract manufacturers

 A 2014 BBC investigation found excessive hours and other problems persisted, despite Apple's promise to reform factory practice after the 2010 Foxconn suicides.
-The Pegatron factory was once again the subject of review, as reporters gained access to the working conditions inside through recruitment as employees.
-While the BBC maintained that the experiences of its reporters showed that labor violations were continuing since 2010, Apple publicly disagreed with the BBC and stated: "We are aware of no other company doing as much as Apple to ensure fair and safe working conditions".
+Apple publicly disagreed with the BBC and stated: "We are aware of no other company doing as much as Apple to ensure fair and safe working conditions".
+In the period following these exposures, Apple has continued to receive criticism for its labor rights record.